OOPSpam/blog/_posts/2024-08-20-spam-protection-for-wpdiscuz.md

 WPDiscuz already gives you a solid foundation.
 When you combine it with moderation rules and OOPSpam, you create a system that filters spam before it becomes a problem.

 Start with these five steps, then adjust based on how your site grows.
 That is all!
-Go on and create your forms.

 Happy spam-free day!